Midwifery care

 The Essential Role of Midwives: Nurturing Life's Beginnings

 In the journey of childbirth, where the miracle of life begins and grows, midwives stand as the guiding light, offering their expertise, care, and support.
 The word "midwife" literally translates to "with woman."
 This etymology beautifully captures the essence of what midwives do: they stand with women through the journey of pregnancy, labor, childbirth, and the postnatal period.
 Midwives provide care, support, and guidance, embodying a role that is vitally important in contemporary healthcare.
-Their practice is centered on supporting the natural process of childbirth, advocating for the woman's wishes, and ensuring the health and well-being of both mother and baby.
+Their practice is centered on supporting the normal process of childbirth, advocating for the woman's wishes, and ensuring the health and well-being of both mother and baby.

 What are appointments like?